 In this case, I examine the candidacy of Ralph Nader in 2000 and 2004.
 His support dropped 83 percent in the span of just two elections.
 Voters for Nader fit into the greater narrative of third party voters.
 His supporters were unlikely to see differences between Gore and Bush in 2000 and expressed a level of frustration with government.

 Rockler, Harmen, "Why American Voters Decide to Vote for Third Parties in Presidential Elections" (2013).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 52.

 Creative Commons License